biicode/docs/biicode/biicode.rst

 |
 * **Highly automated**.
 We can create projects and build scripts.
 But you'll never loose your building control.

-.. container:: infonote

-	Biicode is still a beta but we are already open.
-We have many core innovations and we are following the lean startup and MVP paradigms, i.e. we try to release very often and perform fast iterations on user feedback.

 .. _basic_concepts:

 Basic concepts